-Of course, you’d love to simplify the payment process for your customers as much as possible.
+Of course, you’d love to simplify the payment process for your customers as much as possible during general insurance app development.
 Therefore, a payment section where they can add their cards and set up an auto-payment option makes all the sense in the world.

 Since the app will serve as the main proxy for customers when they need to interact with you, think about all the products you want to market in the mobile product and how you can cross-reference them.